What is Orientation Week?

 - Orientation Week (O-Week) is a program of social and academic activities designed to introduce you to life and study at UQ.

-- Semester 1 O-Week 2013 is February 18 - 22 and is the official start to University and is held during the week before classes in Semesters 1 and 2.
+- Semester 1 2016 O-Week is February 22-26 and is the official start to University and is held a week before classes start.

 - O-Week offers you social, sporting, study and support sessions and events to help you get familiar with the campus, meet people, get prepared for study, find out who’s there to help and most importantly have fun!